Tapping for Fireworks Workshop

 Tapping (or EFT-Emotional Freedom Technique) is a scientifically sound mind-body technique.
 There have been a lot of studies done on tapping that shows it helps calm the nervous system and reduces the fight, flight, freeze, and fawn responses, while dealing with difficult emotions or negative, painful, or distressing thoughts, sensory triggers, or even PTSD triggers.

-That associates the ability to think and feel difficult things with a regulated nervous system.
-This process starts with acknowledging the discomfort and then offering yourself reassurance, while helping the nervous system stay regulated throughout, ultimately leading to a more positive and balanced emotional state and allowing us to grow our ability to deal with distress and stay functional, so that we can do something about the very real causes of distress.
+Ultimately this leads to a more positive and balanced emotional state and allows us to grow our ability to deal with distress and stay functional, so that we have more capacity to do something about the very real causes of distress.

 Will this get rid of all my fireworks related stress?